Persephone (given name)

-Persephone is an Ancient Greek name used in reference to Persephone, the Greek goddess of spring and the Greek underworld.
+Persephone is an Ancient Greek feminine name used in reference to Persephone, the Greek goddess of spring and the Greek underworld.

 Popularity

 Usage of the name has increased in recent years.
 Parents might have been influenced by the popularity of names associated with the natural world or by other long, similar sounding Greek names such as Penelope.
 Names from Greek mythology and names with positive associations also gained popularity for babies born during the COVID-19 pandemic.
 It has been among the one thousand most popular names for newborn girls in the United States since 2019.